chrisnajman/colour-contrast-checker/README.md

 ## How to Use

-- Pick colours: Use the colour picker or enter hex codes manually.
+- Choose colours: Use the colour picker or enter hex codes manually.
 - Check Results: Click the "Check" button to evaluate contrast.
 - Review WCAG Data: See the contrast ratio and pass/fail results.
 - Preview Text: View how text appears with chosen colours.